Human Trafficking in [Macedonia] [other countries]

 Human Trafficking & Modern-day Slavery

 Macedonia is a source, transit, and destination country for women and children trafficked for the purpose of commercial sexual exploitation.
-Macedonian women and children are trafficked internally, mostly from eastern rural areas to urban bars in western Macedonia.
-Victims trafficked into Macedonia are primarily from Serbia and Albania.
-Macedonian victims and victims transiting through Macedonia are trafficked to South Central and Western Europe, including Bosnia, Serbia, Italy, and Sweden. - U.S. State Dept Trafficking in Persons Report, June, 2008 [full country report]
+Macedonian women and children are trafficked internally within the country.
+Victims trafficked into Macedonia are primarily from Albania and Kosovo.
+Macedonian victims and victims transiting through Macedonia are trafficked to South Central and Western Europe.
+Children, primarily ethnic Roma, are trafficked for the purpose of forced begging within the country.
+Victims were trafficked for the purpose of forced labor in Macedonia’s service sectors. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here and possibly a full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Macedonia.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.